 - When you start to take notes there are many things you could look seek out in the text.
 Start with a few basics and as you get more experienced, you will start to find more of the items on the list below.

-- I like to mark these things in the book and jot in the margins, but I also transfer noteworthy items to notecards.
-I have one notecard per character and sometimes one notecard per theme or argument so that I can keep all examples of that in one place.
-Whenever I jot down a quote, I always take down page number to simplify paper-writing later.
+- One method to consider is to mark these things in the book and jot in the margins, but then also transfer noteworthy items to notecards.
+You can use one notecard per character and sometimes one notecard per theme or argument so that you can keep all examples of that in one place.
+Whenever you jot down a quote, write down the page number to simplify paper-writing later.
 Things you might make note of would include phrases about a character's behavior or development. "fearful timid behavior" p.
 200, "fearful aggressive behavior" p.
 231, "confident verbal stand", p.
 242. You might start seeing patterns that stay with the character or note places where the character grows and changes.